 The model’s page also displays the number of polygons the model consists of.
-This parameter is more objective than the file size when we are talking about model's complexity.
-A rule of thumb: objects with 100,000 and more polygons may decrease the program performance when you are using the 3D view with lights and shadows on.
+This parameter is more objective than the file size when we are talking about the model's complexity.
+A rule of thumb: objects with 100,000 and more polygons may decrease the program’s performance when you are using the 3D view with lights and shadows turned on.
 The more such objects are in the project, the slower the program may work.
 You don't have to do anything about these objects if the program works smoothly.
 If not, you can reduce the object complexity at any time using the Type and Representation dialog.

 To access the model collection on Mac, select Window > Trimble 3D Warehouse™ in the main menu.
 On Windows, open the menu and choose Import > From Trimble 3D Warehouse™.
+On iOS or iPadOS, bring up the menu and choose Import > From Trimble 3D Warehouse™.
 The 3D Warehouse window will open.
 It is a simplified web browser that displays the 3D Warehouse website.
 Its toolbar has buttons to go to the previous, next or home page (of the 3D Warehouse, of course).

 There are several more options that are not so important and will not be discussed in this article.

 Now let’s get back to the Warehouse browser.
 The home page of Trimble 3D Warehouse™ shows several featured models and collections.
 To find something, type a description of the model you need and click Search.
-Don't pay too much attention to colors and textures).
+Don't pay too much attention to colors and textures.
 You will be able to change them after importing a model.

 Once you have found a model you like, click on its thumbnail to open the model’s page.
-There is a bigger picture of the model and some technical details.
-To import an object, click the Download button and select one of format options.
+There you will see a bigger picture of the model and some technical details.
+To import an object, click the Download button and select one of the format options.
 Users of Live Home 3D for Mac can import objects in SketchUp or Collada formats.
 Live Home 3D for Windows supports Collada and Google Earth KMZ.
 During the download process, the object is shown in Live Home 3D as a dummy object (cube).